AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-script-actions-linux.md

 hdfs dfs -put /usr/hdp/current/giraph/giraph-examples.jar /example/jars/
 ```

 In this example, the `hdfs` command transparently uses the default cluster storage.
 For some operations, you may need to specify the URI.
-For example, `adl:///example/jars` for Data Lake Store or `wasb:///example/jars` for Azure Storage.
+For example, `wasb:///example/jars` for Azure Storage.

 ### <a name="bPS7"></a>Write information to STDOUT and STDERR